About epilepsy lifestyle issues

 Epilepsy and travel

-If you plan to travel overseas, it is a good idea to plan ahead and consider anything that may affect seizures during your trip.
+If you want to travel overseas, it’s a good idea to plan ahead and consider anything that may affect seizures during your trip.
 There are many things to think about, but some main points include:

 - Take a letter from your doctor confirming your diagnosis and treatment.